TheStaticTurtle/website_blog/content/posts/20250825_UltranetAdventuresPart2/index.md

 ### The P16-M tangent
 This is when Christian Nöding contacted me again.
 He was working on the Ultranet output of the X32 for the [OpenX32](https://github.com/OpenMixerProject/OpenX32) project.
 I promptly sent him my code to try!

 He tested it on a P16-M, and all he got was garbage 🗑️, random noise instead of usable audio.
 That immediately caught my attention.
-If his implementation didn't work on an actual Behringer device, something clearly wrong in our understanding of the protocol.
+If his implementation didn't work on an actual Behringer device, something was clearly wrong in our understanding of the protocol.

 By pure luck 🍀, I stumbled across a used P16-M listed for almost nothing on my local marketplace, so I grabbed it as soon as I could.
 Once it arrived, I hooked it up to my setup (the same one that worked flawlessly with the TFX122M-AN) and got the same garbage output.
 That was both good and bad news.
-On one hand it meant my implementation wasn't truly compatible, but on the other hand I now had a reliable way to reproduce the problem on real hardware and could dig deeper into what was actually going on.
+On one hand it meant my implementation wasn't truly compatible, but on the other hand, now, I could reproduce the problem on real hardware and dig deeper into what was actually going on.

 I then spent quite a while trying to debug things.
 At some point I got close and got channels 1-2 working, but after 2 days on the problem I had enough and decided that I wasn't going to test things blindly anymore 👀.